 In April 1885 Squire and Isabelle welcomed a daughter, Gladys Atkinson Farrar.

-In 1889 there was not only talk of a bridge being needed in Salem; there was also a continuing conversation about needing a woolen mill.
-July 1889 articles of Incorporation were filed before the secretary of state.
+In 1889, there was talk of a bridge being needed in Salem and a continuing conversation about needing a woolen mill.
+July 1889 articles of incorporation were filed before the secretary of state.
 Creating the Thomas Kay Woolen Mill Company in Salem Oregon.
-With Thomas Kay, Squire Farrar and C. P. Bishop as incorporators.
+With Thomas Kay, Squire Farrar, and C. P. Bishop as incorporators.

 By 1891 Squire had returned to Salem; his family was living at 221 Court St. His father John passed away in that home March 10, 1891.
 His mother Emma A passed away in this home as well, on July 20, 1900.

 Along with his work at the woolen mill and his grocery business, Squire became a hop commission merchant.
-In 1902 he was elected to the Oregon State Senate and held that position for a four year term.
+In 1902 he was elected to the Oregon State Senate for a four-year term.

 When Theodore Roosevelt was President in 1906, Squire was appointed postmaster of Salem He held that position for over six years when an election changed Squire’s career.
 Squire went back to the woolen mill business and became Vice President of the Thomas Kay Woolen Mill.

-Around 1915 Squire’s health began to fail and he moved to Portland where the family was living in the Laurelhurst addition.
+Around 1915, Squire’s health failed, and he moved to Portland where the family lived in the Laurelhurst addition.